New Nutrition Study Changes Nothing

 ...
 Except that raw vegetables often don’t taste as good as cooked vegetables, and cooking is the basis for human social interaction and culture.

 People are complex, and the ways we perceive and communicate and relate to one another are complex.
 But the basic agreement on what to eat for the health of people and the planet is not: diverse, naturally high-fiber, minimally processed foods, mostly plants.
-Sufficient amounts of protein and fats, as people in wealthy countries get in their diets without thinking.
+Eating based on macronutrient numbers isn’t likely useful and is easily distracting.
+Sufficient amounts of protein and fats come to most people in wealthy countries without thinking.